-We’ll begin our easy hike through the mountains of Chilbo – this region is the most famous part of North Hamgyong province and has lots of colourful stories to explain the various rock structures
+Begin your easy hike through the mountains of Chilbo – this region is the most famous part of North Hamgyong province and has lots of colourful stories to explain the various rock structures.

 Spectate or play volleyball with the locals, play with the children, help with some light chores or walk around to meet the neighbours!

 Jump on a local fisherman’s boat and drive out to see to see the magnificent Mt.
 Chilbo from afar (20 RMB extra)

 Optional Korean wrestling and volleyball tournament with the villagers.

 Dinner at the home stay village